jdbenn/database.automation/skeema/ReadMe.md

 ##### Adventure Works

 I found a MySql version of the time honored [Adventure Works](schemas/AdventureWorks) database.
 So we are going to deploy a fresh copy of the Adventure Works schema to our running mysql container.

-Instead of manually running shell scripts we will build a few helper scripts.

-The first is the script we want to run against the container.  [skeema.sh](skeema.sh)

 Before we go into the commands in the script, I want to briefly describe how the skeema cli works.

 The first thing to point out is the configuration file [.skeema](schemas/.skeema).